NickBishop97/Sleipnirs-Hermod/Vehicle-C++/Vehicle/README.md

 ## Documentation

+- Local Generation

     There is auto-generated documentation available for Hermod, to generate it just be in this local directory and run `doxygen Doxyfile` this will generate an html Documentation in ./Build/ directory.

+- Top Directory Generation

+    In order to build the documentation in the top directory there is a doc.sh file provided all you have to do is run the command `./doc.sh` and it will be generated in the the ./Vehicle-C++/Vehicle/Build/ directory.